3 Days In Sayulita Itinerary: A Perfect First Visit

 If not, then buy a local SIM card on arrival.

-If you are coming from the USA, Canada, UK, EU then no. But if you are coming from elsewhere you might need a tourist card or visa.
+Not if you are coming from the USA, Canada, UK & EU.
+If you are coming from elsewhere you might need a tourist card or visa.

 Check Mexican Tourist Card Guidelines for how to apply.
-And be aware that if you plan to stay for a longer than 180 days in Mexico you may need a visa.
+If you plan to stay for a longer than 180 days you may need a visa.